042megatron/042megatron/README.md

-- 👋 Hi, I’m @OGpluto
+- 👋 Hi, I’m 042megatron
 - 👀 I’m interested in learning and gaining more knowledge.
-- 🌱 I am currently learning HTML, CSS, and Python.
-Although I am interested in Javascript, I am taking it one step at a time...
+- 🌱 I am currently learning HTML, CSS, and Javascript.
+I am taking it one step at a time...
 - 💞️ I’m looking to collaborate on projects involving HTML, CSS, and Python.
 - 📫 You can link up with me on Instagram @iam_prospa
 - 😄 Pronouns: He